Medical Laboratory Technology

 2. Satisfactorily complete all general education courses prior to starting the MLT major career courses.

-3. Achieve a 2.5 GPA on general education courses and maintain "80" or better in MLT major courses.
+3. Achieve a 2.5 GPA on general education courses and maintain "80" -B or better in MLT major courses.

-4. The MLT faculty will contact applicant to schedule an interview (May) and a career interest/options guidance session.
+4. The MLT faculty will contact the applicant to schedule an interview (May) and a career interest/options guidance session.
 (Prospective MLT students who lack a strong science background may also be required to complete BIOL 1107K and BIOL 2251K.)

 6. Become acquainted with policies pertaining to college and hospital regulations as set forth in the MLT Student Handbook once accepted into the MLT program.

 Students meeting the MLT requirements are not guaranteed admission to the Medical Laboratory Technology program.
 Program enrollment is limited (12-15) and competitive.
-Those students meeting MLT requirements and completing all program admission assessments and documents will be evaluated by the faculty of the MLT program with the most qualified students being selected.
+Those students meeting MLT requirements and completing all program admission assessments and documents will be evaluated by the faculty of the MLT program, with the most qualified students selected.

 Applicants will be ranked by points using information the applicant provides to the MLT Program.
 Ranking will be based on GPA, Completion of MLTS 1101 (not required) and grade in the MLTS 1101 course, Course Grade(s) for Math/Science General Education courses, Course Grades for Non-Science/Math General Education courses, additional courses completed with grades of B or higher (up to limit of 4 courses: Biology, Chemistry, Math and Reference Score).
-Selection is based on total qualifying score in rank order from the highest until admission quota is reached.
+Selection is based on the total qualifying score in rank order from the highest until the admission quota is reached.

-All documentation must be submitted to be included in the point system by application deadline.
+All documentation must be submitted to be included in the point system by the application deadline.
 All information is kept confidential.

 Suite 720, Rosemont, IL 60018-5119